 "When Jesus spoke again to the people" seems to be used in John only for something that happens right after the previous one, in the same conversation.

 In v.
-20 he is at the temple chest, where there was probably not that much sand to write in....?
+20, he is at the temple chest, where there was probably not that much sand to write in....?

 "He spoke these words while teaching in the temple courts near the place where the offerings were put."
 8:20a